ms-iot/content/en-US/win10/CreateIoTCorePro.md

 Step 3: Wrap the Provisioning Package in an OEM Package
 -------

-Create a OEM Package to wrap the Provisioning Package
+Create a OEM Package to wrap the Provisioning Package using PKGGEN tool.

-[TODO: Provide a link to provisioning package internals]

 ![Create OEM Package]({{site.baseurl}}/images/CreateIoTCorePro/WrapPpkg.png)

 Step 4: Create the Image with ICD/Imggen
 -------

-[TODO: Provide Link to Image Creation]
+Use ICD to create a Windows IoT Core Image with your provisioning package.